Blocked nasal passages, inflammation, or mucus thickness often prevent effective nose blowing.

 Nasal congestion can be downright frustrating, especially when you try to clear your nose but nothing budges.
 The question “Why Can’t I Blow My Nose?” pops up more often than you’d think.
 The inability to effectively blow your nose usually stems from a combination of physical blockages and physiological reactions inside your nasal passages.

 Your nose is lined with mucous membranes that produce mucus to trap dust, allergens, and pathogens.
-When these membranes become inflamed or irritated—due to infections like the common cold, allergies, or sinusitis—mucus production ramps up and thickens.
-This thick mucus can be stubbornly sticky or overly abundant, making it difficult to expel by blowing.
+When these membranes become inflamed or irritated—due to infections like the common cold, allergies, or sinusitis—mucus production can increase and become thicker.
+This thicker mucus can be stubbornly sticky or overly abundant, making it difficult to expel by blowing.

 Moreover, swollen nasal tissues narrow the airways, reducing airflow and increasing resistance when you try to blow your nose.
-Sometimes, even structural issues like a deviated septum can contribute by physically blocking one or both nostrils.
+Sometimes, even structural issues like a deviated septum can block one or both nostrils and contribute by physically obstructing one or both sides of the nose.

 The Role of Nasal Anatomy in Nose Blowing